asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Core Concepts/Configuration Profiles.md

 ## Troubleshooting

-Common issues and solutions when working with configuration profiles, along with diagnostic techniques for identifying and resolving problems.
+Common issues and solutions when working with configuration profiles, along with diagnostic techniques for identifying and resolving problems in the simplified 8-parameter configuration system.

 ### Common Configuration Issues